SocraticallyStephanie/New-Website/content/post/2022-08-12-Market-Impact-Models/index.md

 ### Transaction Cost Impact on Portfolio Performance

-Let’s consider a hypothetical mid-frequency statistical arbitrage* portfolio.
+Let’s consider a hypothetical mid-frequency statistical arbitrage portfolio.
 We will assume that our holding period is one week with 100 million dollars in AUM, with 2x leverage.
 At 2 times leverage, on 100 million in AUM, we trade 20 billion dollars per year.

-For this level of churn, what is the impact of 1 bps of execution cost to the fund's returns?
-For every basis point (0.01%) of transaction cost we lost 2% off algo performance.
+Every single basis point (0.01%) of transaction cost translates into a 2% reduction of the algorithm's performance.

 We can capture this effect with the following code: